Why a global equities tracker fund?

 If you give clear instructions to your (old and new) platforms, they have to process the transfer without unreasonable delay.
 If they fail to do so, you can call in a regulatory airstrike by making a formal complaint: first with the platform itself and then with The Financial Ombudsman.

 You have the power here.
-You just have to realise that and then use it appropriately.
+You just have to realise that and then use it.

 This is provided for information and is not regulated investment advice.
-The Escape Artist is (thankfully) not an Independent Financial Adviser and will not be handing out personal recommendations for Capricorns vs Sagitariuses vs Taurus’ etc etc.
+The Escape Artist will not be handing out personal recommendations for Capricorns vs Sagitariuses vs Taurus’ etc etc.